Double derivations of $n-$Hom-Lie color algebras: Triple derivations of double derivation algebra

-In the rest of this section, we are particularly interested in the Lie triple derivations of the Hom-Lie color algebra $(\dd(\LL), [., .], \ta, \e)$ consisting of double derivations algebra as well as in the triple derivations of the Hom-Lie color algebra $(Inn(\LL), [., .], \ta, \e)$ consisting of inner derivations algebra of a perfect $n-$Hom-Lie color algebra $\LL.$
+In the final section, we are particularly interested in the triple derivations of the Hom-Lie color algebra $(\dd(\LL), [., .], \ta, \e)$ consisting of double derivations algebra as well as in the triple derivations of the Hom-Lie color algebra $(Inn(\LL), [., .], \ta, \e)$ consisting of inner derivations algebra of a perfect $n$-Hom-Lie color algebra $\LL.$

-Recall that, a linear map $D$ of a multiplicative Hom-Lie color algebra $(\L, [., .], \a, \e)$ is called an $\a^k-$Lie triple derivation if it satisfies\\
+Recall that, a linear map $D$ of a multiplicative Hom-Lie color algebra $(\L, [., .], \a, \e)$ is called an $\a^k$-triple derivation if it satisfies\\